MirzaLeka/youtubePage/README.md

 npm install

 # Run gulp by just typing
 gulp
+# or by typing
+npm start

 # This will create dist folder.
 Inside a folder you will find minified html and css files.
 # File server.js in a root folder starts server on localhost:3000.
-Once you run gulp, gulp will connect to server.js file and start the server.
+# Once you run gulp, gulp will connect to server.js file and start the server.
 # Gulp also comes with auto-reload.

 # Once you are done testing make sure to delete dist folder by running